Osuna ready to hit the mound for Blue Jays

 Toronto Blue Jays pitching coach Pete Walker and bullpen coach Dane Johnson looked on intently from behind the mound.

-Brook Jacoby, the Blue Jays bench coach, was watching from behind the batting cage while third-base coach Luis Rivera watched from near the on-deck circle.
+Brook Jacoby, the Blue Jays hitting coach, was watching from behind the batting cage while third-base coach Luis Rivera watched from near the on-deck circle.

 It was one of the most scrutinized simulated throwing sessions in recent memory for the Toronto Blue Jays, which was understandable, given the subject in question was Roberto Osuna.